 What is an electronic prescription?

-The only difference between a regular prescription and an electronic prescription is that an electronic prescription contains the electronic signature of the practitioner and is transmitted in accordance with relevant state law.
+The only difference between a regular prescription and an electronic prescription is that an electronic prescription contains the electronic signature of the practitioner and is transmitted in accordance with relevant law.

 An e-prescription originates with the prescribing practitioner using a computer, sending the prescription through an approved electronic data intermediary ("EDI"), to a receiving pharmacy's computer.
 The prescription software used by the prescriber must submit the prescription through an approved EDI in order for the e-prescription to be considered valid.